From the straw hut to the eMail

-The cottages of the Masai are simple: two beds of straw and skins and a fire place.
+The Masai huts are simple: two beds of straw and skins and a fire pit.
 A small hole as a window and the entrance resembles a small labyrinth to ward off enemies.

-Edwin Kisuto is 28 and so grown up.
-For Edwin is Masai.
-Today he owns a cell phone, an e-mail address and a driver's license.
-He transfers his money with the MPESA mobile payment system.
+Edwin Kisuto is 28 and grew up like that.
+Because Edwin is Maasai.
+Today he owns a cell phone, one eMailAddress and a driver's license.
+He transfers his money with the mobile payment system MPESA.
 And he would like to travel to America.